 My grandfather, Jack.
 My grandfather, Joseph Schwartz.
 My grandfather, pipe-smoker and chess player.
 My grandfather, married to a chatterbox.
 My grandfather, businessman with an office.
 My grandfather, who never told jokes.

-My grandfather, who built a house on a lake.

-My grandfather, who liked walking late at night, alone.
+My grandfather, who never told jokes.
+My grandfather, who built a summer house on a lake.
+My grandfather, who built a summer house on a lake.
+My grandfather, who liked strolling late at night, alone.
 My grandfather, who enjoyed mowing the lawn and gardening.
 My grandfather, who fixed broken machines.
 My grandfather, who carved roast beef and turkey.
 My grandfather who could rock in a rocking chair all day before a fire.
 My grandfather, who grilled hamburgers on the barbecue.
 My grandfather, my grandfather, my grandfather.